contagon/handbook/handbook/32-repentance-and-membership-councils.md

 When a bishop receives an annotated membership record, he follows the instructions in the annotation.

 Only the First Presidency may authorize removing an annotation from a membership record.
-To recommend removing an annotation, the stake president uses the Leader and Clerk Resources system.
+To recommend removing an annotation, the stake president uses LCR.
 The Office of the First Presidency notifies him if the recommendation is approved or not.

 ### 32.14.6 Reporting Theft of Church Funds